Ashwinreddy611/Move-Inc./README.md

 #### Frequent Visitor Goals:
 a.
 As a frequent visitor of the site I want to have all the requirements of a First Time and a Returning visitor but also be able to join an active newsletter that has all the updates of site owners, new and breaking news within the fitness community as well as success/motivational stories of beginner and continued users of the site.

 b.
-As a frequent visitor I want to see a weekly update to the "mover of the week" section to see if I have made it, as well as access to the spotify playlist to fuel my workouts.
+As a frequent visitor I want to see a weekly updates to the "mover of the week" section to see if I have made it, as well as access to the spotify playlist to fuel my workouts.

 ### Design
 #### Imagery